• Skip to main content

 Chow Mein - Comfy Belly

-Top this dish with a protein source, such as stir-fried shrimp, fried egg, or stir-fried shredded pork or chicken.
-I stir-fry the protein separately in a wok or large frying pan, remove the protein from the pan to fry the chow mein, and then add the protein back into the chow mein at the end.
+Top this dish with a fried egg, scrambled egg, or other protein source.
+I stir-fry the protein separatelyย in a wok or large frying pan, remove the protein from the pan toย fry the chow mein, and then add the protein back into the chow mein at the end.

-Occasionally, when the vegetable blend seems to need a boost of sweetness, I add 1 teaspoon of maple syrup or honey when I’m adding the fish sauce.
-I love using fish sauce as a sub for soy sauce, but you can easily use soy or tamari sauce for the fish sauce, or just add about 1/4 teaspoon more salt when seasoning the dish.
+Occasionally, when the vegetable blend seems to need a boost of sweetness,ย I add 1 teaspoon of maple syrup or honey when I'm adding the fish sauce.
+I love using fish sauce as a sub for soy sauce, but you can easily use soy or tamari sauce for the fish sauce, or just add about ยผ teaspoon more salt when seasoning the dish.

 Ingredients